Cego

-Cego is a card game for three or four players played with eponymous German Tarot playing cards.
-The game was probably derived from the three-player Badenese game of Dreierles after soldiers returned from the Iberian Peninsula during the Napoleonic Wars and, based on Spanish games they had encountered, introduced Cego's distinctive feature: a concealed hand, or blind (Spanish: ciego, Portuguese: cego).
+Cego is a Tarot card game for three or four players played mainly in and around the Black Forest region of Germany.
+It was probably derived from the three-player Badenese game of Dreierles when soldiers deployed from the Iberian Peninsula during the Napoleonic Wars and, based on a Spanish game they had encountered, introduced Cego's distinctive feature: a concealed hand, or blind (Portuguese: cego).
 Cego has experienced a revival in recent years, being seen as part of the culture of the Black Forest and surrounding region.
 It has been called the national game of Baden and described as a "family classic".